ScienceIsVeryCool/LLamaManager/README.md

       "personality": "You are a Python developer who values clean, efficient code.", "contextType": "append"
     },
-    "reviewer": {
+    "tester": {
       "model": "gemma:2b",
       "temperature": 0.3,
-      "personality": "You are a senior engineer providing thorough code reviews.", "contextType": "clean"
+      "personality": "You are a QA engineer who analyzes code execution and identifies issues.", "contextType": "clean"
     }
   },